mpichlmann/Gameboxd-API/readme.md

 ```bash
 flask db create
 ```
-To populate the database tables with data:
+To populate the database tables with data enter the following:
 ```bash
 flask db seed
 ```
-and now finally run the API by entering the following:
+Finally run the API by entering the following:
 ```bash
 flask run
 ```